 Green Action Centre estimates that Manitobans carry home more than 200-million disposable plastic bags provided by grocery stores and retail shops every year.
 How can we make this stop?
 What’s a person to do?

 It is better for the environment, not to mention your wallet, to skip a Christmas tree altogether.
-But for a household for which a Christmas tree is important, which is better – a natural or artificial tree?More »
+But if it’s an important part of your holidays, which is better – a natural or artificial tree?More »

-The Media Awareness Network provides a great teaching resource for Buy Nothing…
+Buy Nothing Day always falls on the last Friday in November, traditionally the first day of Christmas shopping.
+The Media Awareness Network provides a great teaching resource for Buy Nothing Day.

 Check out the national website to register, download posters and info kits for schools or businesses.
 Lots of great ideas on how you can participate in Waste Reduction Week.